Overview

 We do this by contributing to parliamentary inquiries, consulting with governments, implementing media campaigns, and collaborating with law societies, bar associations and other relevant non-government organisations across the country at a federal and state/territory level.

-Here is a list of submissions that we have provided so far this year.
+Here is a list of submissions that we have made in 2024.

 In addition, our members are passionate advocates in the media for justice, featuring in print and online media, on radio and in television.
 View our recent media releases here.